k-milic/deploy-infrastructure-with-terraform/README.md

 After entering the URL:
 http://webserver-alb-905079684.us-east-1.elb.amazonaws.com/
-I can see that the Webservers are running my webserver configuration.
+I can see that the webservers are running my webserver configuration.
 ![](./png/screenshots/webserver-url.PNG)

 ## Best practice for plan & apply